 So our original question, why did monotheism become so popular, can partly be boiled down to Why was the Arab Empire so successful?
 (I don't know enough about Arab history to answer this), and Why did the Roman Empire convert to Christianity?

 3) Why did the Roman Empire convert to Christianity?
 You might think it was political.
 Yes, Constantine converted to Christianity, enforced religious tolerance, and halted persecution of Christians throughout the vast Roman Empire.
 But leading up to this point, Christianity was spreading rapidly in spite of political opposition and persecution.
 So while later spread of Christianity can be explained primarily by political events, at least the early spread of Christianity was a result of organic growth.
 And why was Christianity spreading so quickly, at first mostly among the lower classes of the Roman Empire?
 This is a question with, I would guess, lots of contributing explanations.
-But I think it boils down to a) One of the tenets of Christianity is the importance of proselytizing, and b) Christian teachings were particularly attractive to the lower classes (i.e. the meek shall inherit the earth, a rich man is unlikely to go to heaven, Jesus is the son of a humble shepherd and focuses his teachings on lower classes, an eternity of happiness awaits you at death, etc.).
+But I think it boils down to a) One of the tenets of Christianity is the importance of proselytizing, and b) Christian teachings were particularly attractive to the lower classes (i.e. the meek shall inherit the earth, a rich man is unlikely to go to heaven, Jesus is the son of a humble carpenter and focuses his teachings on lower classes, an eternity of happiness awaits you at death, etc.).

 So how does this relate to the original question: why did monotheism become so popular?
 Is it a coincidence that Judaism, at first the only monotheistic religion of the Roman Empire, and a small minority religion, produced an offshoot that spread rapidly through the Roman Empire?
 And then produced another offshoot that led to Islam and the Arab Empire?